 Holocaust Survivors - 1,234 survivors locally receive services of housing, medical assistance and food assistance.
 In Israel, Holocaust survivors receive JFGP funding through Aid For Life, a program addressing survivors' nutrition, medical, and financial needs.

 This commission addresses Israel's vulnerable population and those Jews living in other global communities by providing hunger relief for 200,000 who are struggling with food insecurity in Israel and social services funding for 550 of Israel's disadvantaged youth who are homeless and live on the streets.

 The media of film is one way of preserving and sharing Jewish values.
 The mission of the Film Fest is to celebrate Jewish values, culture and history through this lens.

 Delaware Valley residents gather to view films at numerous theater venues throughout the Philadelphia area, and participate in programs that educate and provide inspiration.
 They engage in dialogue with the producers (Skype or in person) and local experts/historians on the topics, celebrate diversity of our culture and heritage (and other cultures that intersect ours) and learn how to be positive agents of change in our society.

-One in five people in the Philadelphia area face hunger - making it a crisis in our community.
+Philadelphia is America's poorest major city, where 26% of the population lives at or below the poverty line.
+One in four people in the Philadelphia area face hunger - making it a crisis in our community.

 CLFSA contribution supports emergency aid, including monthly stipends; personal emergency response systems for frail elderly; and the pharmacy stipend program.